Understanding Eviction Notices in Kansas

 Step 1 – Serve Notice

-The landlord must first serve the tenant a written notice to quit the property to start the eviction process (by first-class mail, certified mail, another mailing service (preferably with return receipt), as well as personal services like hand delivery or messenger with the posting of the notice on the front door).
+The landlord must first serve the tenant with a written notice to quit the property to start the eviction process (by first-class mail, certified mail, another mailing service (preferably with return receipt), or personal services like hand delivery or messenger with the posting of the notice on the front door).

 In the notice, they must state the reason(s) for eviction, such as: